Welcome Dr. Ed Boland!

-Instead of being paid by insurance companies for codes and data, I am paid by my patients.
-My goals are the same as theirs: to keep them healthy, to use as few medications as possible, to avoid unnecessary care, and to save them time and money.
-Because I am not paid more when patients are sick, I am not going to keep my office overflowing with patients.
-My goal is to be accessible so that problems can be handled as effectively and efficiently as possible.
-Instead of waiting around for hours in an office full of sick people, my patients are seen rapidly, or even just handled via phone call or secure messaging.
-I don't like to waste my time, so why should I force people to do the same?
+Instead of being paid by insurance companies for codes and data, We are paid by our patients.
+Our goals are the same as theirs: to keep them healthy, to use as few medications as possible, to avoid unnecessary care, and to save them time and money.
+Because we are not paid more when patients are sick, I am not going to keep the office overflowing with patients.
+Our goal is to be accessible so that problems can be handled as effectively and efficiently as possible.
+Instead of waiting around for hours in an office full of sick people, our patients are seen rapidly, or even just handled via phone call or secure messaging.
+We don't like to waste our time, so why should we force people to do the same?

 I was once greeted by a businessman at a meeting with a very true statement: "You're the doctor's office that makes sense."
 Yes, we make sense in how we take care of people.
 Good care doesn't have to be a hassle.
 Try it out.
 Very few folks who have joined the practice have left (and some who did came back fairly soon).
 Once people have experienced real customer service in a medical office, they are forever spoiled and don't want to go back.